Disfigurement: Causes

 Plastic surgery or reconstructive surgery is available in many cases to disfigured people.
 Some health insurance companies and government health care systems cover plastic surgery for these problems when they do not generally cover plastic surgery for what is labeled as "cosmetic purposes".

 The term "disfigurement" is sometimes used pejoratively to describe the results of intentional body modification.
 Scarification and other forms of such modification are sometimes referred to as such by neutral parties or by advocates of the processes, as well.
 Many types of body modification are subject to strong social debate as such.

 Society and culture

 People with disfigurement are often treated poorly.

-In American fiction
+In fiction

 Lon Chaney's version of "Erik" in the 1925 film The Phantom of the Opera had pervasive facial disfigurements, including jagged teeth and sunken-in eyes.